QUT-Digital-Observatory/resbaz24_qda/README.md

 - `qda_03_pipeline.py` - A class containing the main code to run an experiment.
 - `qda_03_run.py` - A script to run the experiments, must be given a version number as an argument.
 - `qda_03_analyse.py` - A script to analyse the results of the experiments and generate a text and visual report.
+- `qda_04_sample_errors.py` - A script to select a sample of coding values, specifically party = LNP and issue = AL. We'd use the output of this drill into the unexpected results set out in the workshop.

 ## The results